General , Wills

 The claim: Probate courts will reject a Will made using an online service.

 The fact: A Will created using USLegalWills.com looks exactly the same as one created through a lawyer’s office.
-When submitted to probate, it is accepted in exactly the same way — as your expression of how you want your estate distributed.
-Courts evaluate the document itself, not the method used to produce it.

 The Bottom Line